 All right, 25 now till the top of the hour.

-And you know, people can laugh at it.
+And, you know, people can laugh at it.

 But what happens if it's Elizabeth Warren who wants to now unconstitutionally go back and after you paid your taxes, now if you save some money, she wants to tax it again.

-Or Medicare for All, which you know, Bernie supports and Kamala Harris supports.
+Or Medicare for all, which, you know, Bernie supports and Kamala Harris supports.

-What if they become president?
+What have they become president?

-They're gonna love all of this.
+They're going to love all of this.

 You know, for example, all the Democrats that said, I believe in the Kavanaugh case, I believe, I believe, I believe.